The Academic Program

-- Eight units of courses.
-A minimum of four of the eight units must be in Reed courses at the graduate level (numbered 500 or higher);
+- A minimum of four of the eight units must be in Reed courses at the graduate level (numbered 500 or higher);

-- A one-unit degree paper.
+- A one-unit thesis.

-- No more than five units (including the degree paper) in any one department or division, or in liberal studies core courses, may be applied to the total nine units required for graduation.
+- No more than five units (including the thesis) in any one department or division, or in liberal studies core courses, may be applied to the total nine units required for graduation.
 The academic divisions of the college include the arts; history and the social sciences; literature and languages; mathematics and natural sciences; and philosophy, religion, psychology, and linguistics.

-All students initially enter the program on a provisional status.
+All students initially enter the program on a provisional basis.
 After completing at least two concurrent or consecutive courses at Reed (at least one of which must be at the graduate level), the student must submit an application for admission to formal candidacy to the Committee on Graduate Studies.
 The student may not enroll in additional courses until formal acceptance as a degree candidate, or with prior approval from the program director.
 (See Graduate admission & financial aid.)